facelessuser/ColorHelper/messages/recent.md

 - A lot of style overhaul.
 An attempt to display the information in a more consistent manner.
-- Generally the font will always match your current view's font size.
-Images scale with the font size.
-Depending on your monitor size and resolution, sometimes, images can sometimes be too small with small font sizes or too big if you use a very large font size.
+- Image scaling is more consistent.
 "Medium" should now be 1:1 with the current view's scaling of images.
 "Small" and "large" will scale the images to be smaller or larger relative to medium.
 You can always use `graphic_scale` and set scaling to an arbitrary scaling opposed to the preset sizes in `graphic_size`.
-- Some issues dealing with storing favorites colors has been resolved.
-All palettes used to be stored in high precision, but often the colors are inserted and rounded to smaller precision.
-Now, colors will be stored in pallets with the default precision which is also used when inserting colors back into a file.
-This should ensure that ColorHelper can detect if a given color is stored in favorites or not.
+- Some issues dealing with storing "favorite" colors has been resolved.
+All palettes used to be stored differently than they were compared.
+This caused a saved favorite to appear not saved in the info panel.
+But they were in the palette.
 - The new Windows native color picker did not run properly in ST4.
 This issue has been resolved.
 - Other minor usability improvements.